Home Safe Home

 Legal advocacy, credit repair, benefit applications, and budgeting assistance begin to chip away the obstacles.
 Partnering organizations provide job search, childcare, and other resources to help make the transition possible.
 Although each survivor needs different types of housing support, most receive temporary rental and utility assistance.

-Some survivors transition to apartments in their home county or near supportive family and friends, while others move to apartments in the KCADV Homes II project.
+Some survivors transition to apartments in their home county or near supportive family and friends, while others move to apartments in KCADV Homes Lexington.
 Twelve of these units are scattered near downtown Lexington, with easy access to public transportation, and twelve cottage-style duplexes are nestled on the backside of the emergency shelter’s property.

 Our housing team partners with dozens of organizations, companies, and landlords to support survivors during the transition to safe, affordable housing.
 Jubilee Jobs of Lexington offers job search services; Habitat for Humanity ReStore provides vouchers for furniture purchases; and Wildcat Moving, 2 Dudes Moving, and College HUNKS Moving offer services at no cost or reduced fees.